Hiring a removals company vs moving house yourself

 Removal workers will also know how much weight they can carry and will do so in a safe way, so you can avoid hurting yourself.

-How to choose the best removals company
+How to choose the best removals company near you

 An extra benefit of using a Which?
 Trusted Trader is that we have ombudsman services on hand to provide independent dispute resolution if things go wrong.